KAHF-Capital/Website/STRADDLE_CALCULATOR_README.md

 ## Troubleshooting

 ### Common Issues
-1. **"No options contracts found"**: Verify the ticker symbol is correct
-2. **"Pricing data unavailable"**: The calculator now estimates pricing automatically; you can still enter manual premium for accuracy
-3. **"API limit reached"**: Wait for rate limit reset or check API key
+1. **"Please fill in all required fields"**: Make sure you've entered ticker, expiration date, strike price, and premium
+2. **"Please enter a valid premium amount"**: Ensure the premium is a positive number
+3. **"Please enter a valid strike price"**: Ensure the strike price is a positive number
 4. **"Historical analysis unavailable"**: Some tickers may not have historical data; the calculator will use simulated data
-5. **Manual input not working**: Ensure you enter a valid premium amount and try again
-6. **Estimated pricing shown**: When real options data isn't available, the calculator shows estimated pricing with an asterisk (*)
+5. **Invalid ticker symbol**: Verify the ticker symbol is correct and exists

 ### Fallback Behavior
-- When external APIs fail, the calculator provides mock data for demonstration
-- Historical analysis continues to work with simulated data
-- User is informed when fallback data is being used
-- Manual premium input automatically tries to fetch current stock price for better analysis
+- Current stock price is fetched automatically for better analysis
-- If stock price fetch fails, uses default values but still provides complete analysis
+- If stock price fetch fails, uses the strike price as the current price
+- Historical analysis continues to work with simulated data when real data is unavailable
+- All calculations work regardless of API availability

 ## Performance